 The County General Plan designates lands for economic growth and identifies areas where community and agricultural development may occur.
 These lands are outside of national forest lands, private timber lands, and other state and federally managed lands.
-The County shares responsibility for land use regulation in the Tahoe Basin with the Tahoe Regional Planning Agency (TRPA), established through the Congressionally ratified Bi-State Compact between the states of California and Nevada.
-The resulting Tahoe Regional Plan is intended to provide orderly growth and development in the Tahoe Basin that is consistent with that area's environmental carrying capacity.
-The County General Plan reflects the intended coordination and alignment of land use.
-All projects in the Tahoe Basin area must be consistent with the Tahoe Regional Plan including TRPA and County codes and regulations.
-Decades of planning and development have resulted in the Tahoe Basin's economy being more "mature" compared to the West Slope that is experiencing new growth.
+The County shares responsibility for land use regulations in the Tahoe Basin with the Tahoe Regional Planning Agency (TRPA), established through the Congressionally ratified Bi-State Compact between the states of California and Nevada.
+TRPA's Lake Tahoe Regional Plan is intended to guide orderly growth and development in the Tahoe Basin that is consistent with that area's environmental carrying capacity.
+All projects must be consistent with TRPA's Lake Tahoe Regional Plan.
+The County General Plan does not cover the Tahoe Basin.
+Thus, the County defers to TRPA and its Lake Tahoe Regional Plan or relies on its Meyers Area Plan for its actions.
+The County is currently developing the Tahoe